 As with the definition of "innovative companies," the Exchange will retain a significant degree of discretion in deciding which biotech companies will meet its standards to list in Hong Kong.
-The restrictions on cornerstone investors are also notable and may indicate the beginning of a broader move by the Exchange to limit and eventually phase out the phenomenon, which many market participants and observers agree have skewed the market.
+The restrictions on cornerstone investors also are notable and may indicate the beginning of a broader move by the Exchange to limit and eventually phase out the phenomenon, which many market participants and observers agree have skewed the market.
 The big question mark around the biotech proposals is, "Having built it, will they come?"
-There already has been significant interest in the market, including from major China-based biotech players, to list under the new Rules, so it is hoped that the new Rules will be a success.
+There already has been significant interest in the market, including from major China-based biotech players, to list under the new Rules, so the hope is that they will be a success.
 What remains to be seen is whether Hong Kong will attract the ecosystem of analysts, fund managers and other specialists necessary to ensure it becomes a true biotech hub.